kalibrado/MediaManagement-DockerCompose/README.md

 - **Lazylibrarian:** Program to follow authors and grab metadata for digital reading needs.
 - **Mylar3:** Automated Comic Book downloader supporting NZB, torrents, and more.
 - **FlareSolverr:** Proxy server to bypass Cloudflare and DDoS-GUARD protection.
+- **Jellyseerr:** is a free and open source software application for managing requests for your media library.
+It is a a fork of Overseerr built to bring support for Jellyfin & Emby media servers!
+- **Jellyfin** is a Free Software Media System that puts you in control of managing and streaming your media.
+It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.

 ## Setup and Configuration